envisioning/vocab/vocab/Meta-Learning.md

 ---
 category: CORE, ARCH
+generality:
+- 0.91
+- 0.885
+- 0.87
+- 0.855
+- 0.845
+- 0.83
+- 0.81
 slug: meta-learning
 summary: Learning to learn involves techniques that enable AI models to learn how to adapt quickly to new tasks with minimal data.
 title: Meta-Learning
 ---